McLargo/python-framework/README.md

 ## CI/CD

-Not completed.
+Not applicable.

 ## Monitoring

-Not completed.
+Not applicable.

 ## Troubleshooting

-Not completed.

-## License

-Not completed.
+Not applicable.